 Additional cybersecurity steps

-These five actions are some of the fundamentals of your cybersecurity, and at this time they should be revisited to maintain resilience against the heightened risk of cyber threats.
-If applicable, your organisation might want to also consider accelerating any cybersecurity development plans, putting in place contingency for additional security resources (e.g., extended operating hours), and assessing where you might be able to accept slight impacts to service and functionality in order to minimise the exposure to threat.
+These five actions are some of the fundamentals of your cybersecurity, and at this time, they should be revisited to maintain resilience against the heightened risk of cyber threats.
+If applicable, your organisation might also want to consider accelerating any cybersecurity development plans, putting in place contingency for additional security resources (e.g., extended operating hours), and assessing where you might be able to accept slight impacts to service and functionality to minimise the exposure to threat.

-For further information and guidance on the current state of heightened cyber threat, you can visit the NCSC website.
+For further information and guidance on the current state of heightened cyber threats, you can visit the NCSC website.